Veronica-Falgiani/Network-Protocol-Verification-Agent/README.md

-# Network-Protocol-Verification-Agent
+# Vulnerability Assessment Tool for Advanced Network Protocols

-> Project for my thesis: "Design and Development of an Agent for Advanced Network Protocol Verification"
+> Project for my thesis: "Design and Development of a Vulnerability Assessment Tool for Advanced Network Protocol Verification"

 A modular vulnerability scanner written in python.
 Tests for protocols and services are written in Json files.